WHEN I FLY

 “Would you get to the end?”

-“No way, do I look that dull?
-My life’s so full.
-Sure, I’ve had all the crap.
+“No way, do I look that sad?
+My life’s that full.
+Sure I’ve had all the crap.
 Like you my wife skedaddled.
 Cleared out everything.
 Left me just two maxed out cards and a broken fridge.
 But, what the hell, life’s too short.
 In your case just ten seconds the moment…”

 “I let go.
 So, what did you do?”